system76/tech-docs/src/models/launch_1/customization.md

 ![Switch pins fully seated in sockets](./img/switch-pins-in-sockets.jpg)

-Finally, install the bottom cover and its eight screws, flip the keyboard over, and put all keycaps back on.
+Finally, install the bottom cover and its eight screws, flip the keyboard over, and put all of the keycaps back on.